TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

    the goal?
 If yes, how to proceed to run for example a log forwarding process?

+  To run multiple processes in a container we need to use a custom script as the process started by docker.
+This will allow us to run multiple processes from it like the web server and the log forwarding service.

 6. <a name="M6"></a>**[M6]** In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when